NATIVE AMERICAN ART

 The Native American art galleries, including the Donald Danforth Jr. Gallery, are located in Galleries 322, 323, and 326.
 Dedicated to Northwest Coast and Arctic arts, Gallery 326 was reinstalled in summer 2014.

 View our Native American Collection

-as co-editor.
-He has served as board secretary for the Native American Art Studies Association since 2011, and has participated in the Smithsonian Institution’s Summer Institute in Museum Anthropology and the Otsego Institute for Native American Art.
+in 2015.
+He previously served as board secretary for the Native American Art Studies Association from 2011 to 2015 and participated in the Smithsonian Institution’s Summer Institute in Museum Anthropology and the Otsego Institute for Native American Art.
 He is the recipient of numerous awards, including those from the American Philosophical Society and the Center for the Advanced Study in the Visual Arts, National Gallery of Art.
-Alex received a graduate degree in visual and cultural studies from the University of Rochester, and an undergraduate degree in art history with honors from Beloit College.

 Plains Indian Art of the Early Reservation Era

 The Donald Danforth Jr. Collection at the Saint Louis Art Museum